Juarito/CEIS150/README.md

 Week 6
 In week 6 we implemented the ability to load data from a csv file.
 We read data from the file as well.

+Week 7
+For this part of the project we created a GUI for our stock trading program.
+We used the tkinter library which is the interface for the Tk toolkit.
+The main reason we used this library is that it is cross-platform.